Video shows struggle for hammer during Pelosi attack

 A state court judge Wednesday ruled there was no reason to keep the video secret.

 The evidence includes portions of Paul Pelosi’s 911 call on Oct.
-28, as well as video from Capitol police surveillance cameras, a body camera worn by one of the two police officers who arrived first at the house and a nearly 18-minute audio recording from DePape’s interview with police.
+28, as well as video from a Capitol police surveillance camera, a body camera worn by one of the two police officers who arrived first at the house and a nearly 18-minute audio recording from DePape’s interview with police.

 The Capitol Police video shows DePape walk up to a glass-panel door shortly after 2 a.m., leave and then return wearing a large backpack and carrying two other bags.
 He set the items down and pulled out a hammer, pausing to put on gloves, and used it to smash the door glass so he could step through an opening.